Scott

 compact Lamps with a tempered glass lens for hood.

-2 13,000k Venture Metal halide lamps and 2 PFO Actinic 03 Lamps.
+2 13,000k Venture Metal halide lamps and 2 PFO Actinic 03

-I utilize dual IceCap variable speed fans (temperature-
+I utilize dual IceCap variable speed fans

-controlled/independent and
+(temperature- controlled/independent and

 selectable) for cooling.
-A dual PFO metal halide ballast with independent
+A dual PFO metal halide

-switches and independent power cords for each metal halide bulb provides light
+ballast with independent switches and independent power cords for each metal

-control.
-A PFO power compact ballast with independent switches and with
+halide bulb provides light control.
+A PFO power compact ballast with

-individual power cords for each PC bulb provides supplemental lighting.
+independent switches and with individual power cords for each PC bulb provides

-With the new PFO lighting system, I will be able to
+With the new PFO lighting system, I will be able

-environmental simulation!
+prospect for environmental simulation!

 Refugium:

 Is a CPR's AquaFuge hang-on refugium.
-It has
+It has its own heater and lighting via a

-its own heater and lighting via a dual 9 watt Aqualight power compact system using
+dual 9 watt Aqualight power compact system using 50/50 bulbs.

-50/50 bulbs.
 It is on 24/7.
+I

-I call this unit my "pod-condominium".
-There is a
+call this unit my "pod-condominium".
+There is a variety of macroalgae growing in

-variety of macroalgae growing in it and that’s where the amphipods/copepods love
+it and that’s where the amphipods/copepods love to hang out and multiply.
+I used

-to hang out and multiply.
-I used established sand from my main tank with live
+established sand from my main tank with live rock rubble lining the bottom.
+It

-rock rubble lining the bottom.
-It is plumbed into the main tank thru the sump
+is plumbed into the main tank thru the sump wall behind the live rock to allow

-wall behind the live rock to allow organisms to enter the main tank.
-The refugium was added to this aquarium after six months.
-It was a
+organisms to enter the main tank.
+The refugium was added to this aquarium after

-item.
-I have to harvest the algae growth once a month, and usually feed it to my
+six months.
+It was a "just-got-to-have" item.
+I have to harvest the algae growth

-Tang and put a little into my 10 gallon hospital tank for safe keeping.
+once a month, and usually feed it to my Tang and put a little into my 10 gallon

 |